RetroDECK/ES-DE/USERGUIDE.md

-# EmulationStation Desktop Edition v1.0.0 - User Guide
+# EmulationStation Desktop Edition (ES-DE) v1.0 - User Guide

 **Note:** This document is intended as a quick start guide, for more in-depth information and details on how to compile EmulationStation and perform more advanced configuration, please refer to the [INSTALL.md](INSTALL.md) document.